What to do After a Roofing Emergency

 - Roof collapse from snow or ponding water that doesn’t drain because of clogging

-- Out of date equipment or structures that is blown over and causes roof leaks
+- Out of date equipment or structures that are blown over and causes roof leaks

 It’s important to know what to do when disaster strikes.